jipiboily/spree_refinery_auth/README.md

 # WARNING
-Do not use as-is as it is only partially working and I did not everything was tested.
+Do not use as-is as it is only partially working and not everything was tested.
 There is no spec either, shame.

 Spree Refinery Auth
 ==============